 White: A North Dakota Story (3 F, 3 M)

 Bliss, ND is a tiny, forgotten town.
 Population: 16.
 Demographics: 93.7% white; 6.3% black.
 Country living can be harsh, but here, everyone’s family.
 Until a known white separatist leader comes to town, planning to get himself elected mayor and build himself the first American all-whites town–whether the townspeople like it or not.
-And boy, do they ever not like it.
+And boy, do they ever not.
 Based on a true story, White explores family, fear, loneliness, and what it is to be white in rural America today.

 Krav Maga!
 (2 M, 3 F)

 When Monica begins taking Israeli special forces fighting (AKA Krav Maga!) as a self-defense class (and also a form of therapy) she starts to believe in a version of herself that is confident, strong, empowered.
 Then she punches multiple people that she loves in the face, and has to deal with the consequences.
 Krav Maga! explores intimacy, love, and the rules of dating through a lens of exercise, violence, and food.